 4. Cutting Down on Car Expenses

 How you get to and fro has a big impact on your wallet.
 If you live in a place where you must take some sort of vehicle to get around, consider leaving your car at home and taking the bus.
-That’s the advice that Life Hack gives savvy savers.
-Or if public transit isn’t your thing, try doing a carpool with friends, walking or riding your bike, or by looking into careshare.
+That’s the advice thatgives savvy savers.
+Or if public transit isn’t your thing, try doing a carpool with friends, walking or riding your bike, or looking into carshare.

 As this list demonstrates, there are a number of ways that you can live more frugally.
 No matter whether you choose to do some or all of these steps, just starting with a budget plan is going to make a difference.
 By carefully planning your purchases and by planning budgetary items like transportation or shopping ahead of time, you’ll soon get your budget back under control.